zeppe-lin/pkgsrc-desktop/README.md

 OVERVIEW
 ========

-This directory contains **desktop** pkgsrc collection: build scripts and files for the packages typically used on a desktop: web-browser, music/video player, file manager, chat messenger, etc.
+This repository contains **desktop** pkgsrc collection: build scripts and files for the packages typically used on a desktop: web browser, music/video player, file manager, chat messenger, etc.

 Packages in this collection must depend only on **xorg**, **system** and